Frequently Asked Questions

 The governance and accountability sections of the return will remain the same, however in future the return will be known as the Annual Governance and Accountability Return (AGAR).
 The new AGAR is divided into 3 separate parts which reflect different levels of financial turnover.
 An authority will need to complete only one of the three parts.
 The three parts are:

-Part 1 – Certificate of Exemption and no financial transactions;
+Part 1 – Certificate of Exemption and Declaration of No Accounts;

 Part 2 – Annual Return and Certificate of Exemption; higher of annual gross income or gross expenditure was £25,000 or less;